-Barbados’ unit of currency is the dollar which is divided into one hundred cents.
-Coinage is available in 1, 5, 10 and 25 cent pieces.
+Barbados’ unit of currency is the dollar, which is divided into one hundred cents.
+Coinage is available in 1, 5, 10, and 25 cent pieces.
 There is also a 1 dollar coin.

 Most Barbadian coins are struck at the Royal Canadian Mint.

-The 1 cent coin is struck in copper-plated zinc and features a replica of a broken trident; 5 cent pieces, struck in brass, display an image of the South Point Lighthouse while 10, 25 cent and 1 dollar coins are struck in cupro-nickel featuring a tern, the Morgan Lewis Windmill and a flying fish respectively.
+The 1 cent coin is struck in copper-plated zinc and features a replica of a broken trident; 5 cent pieces, struck in brass, display an image of the South Point Lighthouse while 10, 25 cents and 1 dollar coins are struck in cupro-nickel featuring a tern, the Morgan Lewis Windmill and a flying fish respectively.